 So I hope that is the last General Election in which I feel obliged to vote tactically in order not to be a wasted vote.

 I had a postal vote.
 I forget now why we had to get a postal vote some years ago and have never cancelled it.
 So our ballot papers come a couple of weeks early – usually when no-one has the foggiest idea which way to vote because we are all waiting for the pollsters to ramp up their Election rhetoric.
 It’s nice in a way to get to see the names on the ballot paper before you are actually in the booth and have stubby pencil-on-a-string poised in hand wondering who the deuces are these candidates who you have never heard of or from.
 And really it would be nice to know.
-Come to that it would be nice to be doorstepped for once in my life by an actual real life prospective candidate who want to know my views.
+Come to that it would be nice to be doorstepped for once in my life by an actual real life prospective candidate who wants to know my views.
 You see living in a safe seat is really dispiriting if you are not that keen on the status quo.

 Anyway I sent my postal ballot paper off earlier this week.
 It’s always a Krypton Factor challenge to put the right bits in the right envelope.
 Nearly as tricky as those Readers Digest Prize Draws one used to get (and now I’m really showing my age.)
 I decided to vote Labour in our East Yorkshire constituency.
 Much good that it will do.